-For most of the battle sequences, each team only fought strategically alongside their respective teammates, and "mixed combat" was more of a side-effect... until Cure Dream and Cure Bloom kick an Uzainaa butt TOGETHER!
-(While Egret and the rest of the Yes-Cures are busy surviving.)
+For most of the battle sequences, each team only fought strategically alongside their respective teammates, and "mixed combat" was more of a side-effect until Cure Dream and Cure Bloom punch a Kowainaa monster in the face TOGETHER!
 The power of earth and dreams!
 UNITED!!

 Milky Rose punching the ground and leaving a LARGE crater for the Big Bad to slip in.

-In New Stage 2, after Cure March attempts a March Shoot at the Big Bad who simply dodges it and gloats how it's direct and lacks technique, Cure March proceeds to do a Macross Missile Massacre version of her attack after saying "I'll give you all the direct attacks you want!"
+In New Stage 2, after Cure March attempts a March Shoot at the Big Bad who simply dodges it and gloats how it's direct and lacks technique, Cure March proceeds to do a Macross Missile Massacre version of her attack after saying, "I'll give you all the direct attacks you want!"
 This is the point where the Cures turn the battle in their favor.

 The ending credits too.
-It was supposed to be really sad, but the happy ending music kind of ruin the mood.
+It was supposed to be really sad, but the happy ending music kind of ruins the mood.

 Nozomi's farewell to her dreamworld in New Stage 3.

-Tough Act to Follow: DX3 delivered so much, be it actions, speaking parts, sweet, awesome and sad moments that the New Stage movies, and all subsequent crossover movies to a certain extent, while pretty good on their own, felt a little lacking when compared to the DX ones.
+Tough Act to Follow: DX3 delivered so much, be it action, speaking parts, sweet, awesome, and sad moments that many people felt the New Stage movies, and all subsequent crossover movies to a certain extent, while pretty good on their own, were a little lacking when compared to the DX ones.